Here as in Heaven (song)

 "Here as in Heaven" is a song performed by American contemporary worship band Elevation Worship.
 The song was released as the opening track of the fifth live album of the same name on February 5, 2016.
 The song was written by Chris Brown, Mack Brock, Matthews Ntlele, Steven Furtick, and Wade Joye.

 "Here as in Heaven" debuted at No. 17 on the US Hot Christian Songs chart despite not being released as an official single.
-It has been certified gold by Recording Industry Association of America (RIAA).
+It has been certified platinum by Recording Industry Association of America (RIAA).

 Composition

 "Here as in Heaven" is composed in the key of D with a tempo of 69.5 beats per minute, and a musical time signature of 4/4.

 Commercial performance

 "Here as in Heaven" debuted at No. 17 on the US Hot Christian Songs chart dated February 27, 2016, concurrently charting at No. 8 on the Christian Digital Song Sales chart.
 The song spent 21 weeks on the Hot Christian Songs chart.